jsdhami/SaumyaQuake/README.md

 The map frontend was developed through bootstrap and for globe Globe.Gl JavaScript library which is based on Three.js, and d3 open source library.
 Other tools like react and Json/csv/ data type is used.

-The tool provides easy to use function to display various items on map.
+The tool provides easy way  to use function to display various items on map.

 #How does it work?